Sounders planning to fly to Orlando on Friday, but many teams delaying travel as COVID-19 cases rise

 Multiple reports across Major League Soccer state teams are delaying travel plans and are suspecting a schedule change for the “MLS Is Back Tournament” because of positive cases of COVID-19 among the clubs already sequestered in Florida.

 As of Thursday evening, the Sounders FC remained on schedule to take a chartered flight to Orlando on Friday.
-It’s the last possible date to allot for the league-mandated seven-day quarantine and testing before a team’s opening match, which is July 10 for the Sounders.
+It’s the last possible date to allow for the league-mandated seven-day quarantine and testing before a team’s opening match, which is July 10 for the Sounders.

 The Sounders’ travel delegation underwent two tests for coronavirus this week and no positive cases were detected, according to coach Brian Schmetzer.
 The club hasn’t had a positive test since one occurred in May.